Search

 How you will be measured

-Production records include: - farm of origin - date of lay - date of collection and vehicle identity - setting date - setter number - transfer date - hatchery number - poult and cull numbers (hatchability) - transport records, which include quantity, destination and driver's name - placement details - dead in shell analysis
+Production records include: - farm of origin - date of lay - date of collection and vehicle identity - setting date - setter number - transfer date - hatchery number - chick and cull numbers (hatchability) - transport records which include quantity, destination and driver's name - placement details

 Production records

-Eggs and poults must be transported in purpose built vehicles
+Eggs and chicks must be transported in purpose built vehicles

 How you will be measured